 Excellent, a lot of useful resources and information

 [Learned] how to measure and evaluate productivity.

-Thank you very much for the… Webinar, I found it to be very informative.
+Thank you very much for the… Workshop, I found it to be very informative.

 How to look into WBS from another standpoint and think about using units along with time.